Approved: November 1, 2022

 - New Courses.

-- Once a course proposal has passed review by the Undergraduate Education Council or Graduate Education Council, the course proposal will be approved by the Associate Dean for Education and forwarded for inclusion in the Course Catalog.
+- Once a course proposal has passed review by the Undergraduate Education Council or Graduate Education Council, the course proposal will be approved by the Associate Dean and forwarded for inclusion in the Course Catalog.

 - Course Schedule Information.
 Each department and program may list under the heading Special Topics those topical areas of its interest in which courses may be given when the demand arises.
 A student who takes a course for credit under a Special Topics number shall have the topical area shown on his or her transcript.
 If a course has been taught as a Special Topics course every other year or more often, and covers essentially the same material, then a New Course Proposal must be submitted after the third occurrence.

-Curriculum changes in the College of Engineering and Applied Science BS degree programs need to be communicated internally and externally so that faculty, advisors, and students are well-informed of degree requirements.
+Curriculum changes in the College of Engineering and Applied Science Baccalaureate degree programs need to be communicated internally and externally so that faculty, advisors, and students are well-informed of degree requirements.
 The steps for this process are:

 - The Associate Dean reviews the proposed curriculum changes (iterating with the submitting department/program on any minor concerns) and then forwards the proposal to the members of the Undergraduate Education Council (UEC).
 Each recipient has 14 days in which to discuss the proposal with members in their units and to collect any reactions.
-Written responses, if any, should be returned for review by the ADE and for discussion at UEC.
+Written responses, if any, should be returned for review by the Associate Dean and for discussion at UEC.

 Article VII.
 Revisions